eworm-de/routeros-scripts/doc/mod/notification-email.md

 There's nothing special to do.
 Every script or function sending a notification will now send it to your e-mail account.

-But of course you can send notifications directly or use a function in your own scripts.
+But of course you can use the function to send notifications directly.
 Give it a try:

     $SendEMail "Subject..."
 "Body..."